RSI Security

 Step #4: Conduct an Internal or External CMMC Preliminary Audit

-Note that this step does not correspond to any requirement explicitly established in the CMMC.
-The Office of the Under Secretary of Defense for Acquisition and Sustainment (OUSD(A&S)) does not require any pre-assessment of practices prior to submission for official CMMC certification.
-Think of this step as a best practice that facilitates the transition into the final, high-stakes step.
+It is important to note that this preliminary step is not required by CMMC.
+The Office of the Under Secretary of Defense for Acquisition and Sustainment (OUSD(A&S)) does not mandate pre-assessments before official certification.
+However, conducting a preliminary audit is considered a best practice that significantly improves preparedness for the final, high-stakes CMMC audit.

 Step #5: Select a Certified Third Party Assessor Organization

-As the CMMC is still in its active rollout stage in 2021, the CMMC-AB has begun the initial, ongoing round of C3PAO approvals.
-RSI Security is currently undergoing C3PAO certification.
-As an experienced NIST SP 800-171 compliance advisor and soon-to-be C3PAO, we can help with your CMMC audit and implementation process.
-Our CMMC advisory services cater to your exact needs and means.
+As the CMMC rollout continues, the CMMC Accreditation Body (CMMC-AB) has started approving C3PAOs for official assessments.
+RSI Security is currently pursuing C3PAO certification and, as an experienced NIST SP 800-171 compliance advisor, can guide your organization through the CMMC audit and implementation process.
+Our advisory services are tailored to meet your specific compliance needs and ensure readiness for certification.

 Rethink Your CMMC Audit Process, Certification, and Security